 Whether it’s for personal safety reasons or moving into a smaller living space, many seniors will eventually face the need to get rid of certain things they have acquired over the years.
 When your senior loved one has to make some room, it’s likely he or she will need assistance with the project.
-The staff at Home Care Assistance, a leading provider of in-home care Phoenix families trust, wants to share some tips on how to help your loved one with downsizing.
+The staff at Home Care Assistance, a leading provider of home care Phoenix families trust, wants to share some tips on how to help your loved one with downsizing.

 Getting rid of personal belongings can be hard for seniors, especially when the items have emotional value.
 Talk to your loved one about what to expect, and develop a plan for downsizing before you physically begin the project.
 Open, honest communication can help prevent some problems that may arise while downsizing.